Mato Wayuhi: 2017-2019: Part-Time Indian and Scatterbrain

-Awards/Appearances
+2020-present

+Mato Wayuhi contributed music to the soundtrack of Vow of Silence: The Assassination of Annie Mae (2024), a 4-episode television series about Anna Mae Aquash.

+Awards/appearances

 Wayuhi received a shoutout by NPR's Tiny Desk in 2018 for his entry “Wildberry Poptart” backed by the band Treehorse.
-Pillar Fitzgerald described his song as “a critique of the traditional American dream, direct from the mouth of the oppressed.”
+Pillar Fitzgerald, then assistant manager of Tiny Desk Concert, described his song as “a critique of the traditional American dream, direct from the mouth of the oppressed.”

-He both composed the original soundtrack and acted for the television series Reservation Dogs.

-Wayuhi also co-wrote the music for the film War Pony, which was featured at the 2022 Cannes Film Festival and won best first feature.
+Wayuhi received critical acclaim for his 2024 album STANKFACE STANDING SOLDIER and was also featured in the 2023 publication of Forbes 30 under 30.
+In film and television, Wayuhi has also made name for himself, scoring and acting in the television series Reservation Dogs.
+He co-wrote the music for the film War Pony, which was featured at the 2022 Cannes Film Festival and won best first feature.
+Wayuhi also makes an appearance in the 2025 show The Lowdown as the character Chutto McIntosh.